sagemathinc/cocalc-doc/source/billing.rst

 This makes doing an overnight research computation – e.g., searching for special prime numbers – impossible.

-With an increased idle timeout, projects are allowed to run longer unattended.
+There is an advanced license option to prevent idle timeouts completely: see :ref:`always-running`.
 Processes might still stop if they use too much memory, crash due to an exception, or if the server they are running on is rebooted.

 .. note::